dmlc/dgl/examples/README.md

 # Official DGL Examples and Modules

-The folder contains example implementations of selected research papers related to Graph Neural Networks.
+The folder contains official example implementations of selected research papers related to Graph Neural Networks.
 Note that the examples may not work with incompatible DGL versions.
 * For examples working with the latest master (or the latest [nightly build](https://www.dgl.ai/pages/start.html)), check out https://github.com/dmlc/dgl/tree/master/examples.
 * For examples working with a certain release, check out `https://github.com/dmlc/dgl/tree/<release_version>/examples` (E.g., https://github.com/dmlc/dgl/tree/0.5.x/examples)

+There are non-official examples in [community_examples](../community_examples/).

 To quickly locate the examples of your interest, search for the tagged keywords or use the search tool on [dgl.ai](https://www.dgl.ai/).